grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 [^isnullorempty]: by the way, the code contains a call to `IsNullOrEmpty()`.
 There are several valid arguments against using this method, e.g. by Mark Seemann (TODO check surname) (TODO add link), but in this case, I put it in to make the code shorter as the validation logic itself is not that important at the moment.

 [^essentialskills]: TODO fill in the reference

+[^constructorsdynamic]: This is true for languages like Java, C# or C++.
+There are other languages (like Ruby), where a constructor does not need to be named after a class.
+However, there are other constraints on their naming.

 TODO shalloway's law - wasn't it already mentioned?